andrew867/LuxPower-Advanced/README.md

 ---

 ## IMPORTANT PLEASE READ!
-I really mean it, read this entire README to the very end and then you can start, 99% of all emails I get (apart from requests are in this README.
+Before you begin, please read this **entire** README from start to finish.
+Nearly 99% of the questions I receive by email are already answered below, so taking the time to read everything now will save you a lot of troubleshooting later.
+Once you've read it in full, **then** you can begin the setup process!

 Please **do not** rush to install new Home Assistant updates.
 We occasionally encounter issues when HA changes something that breaks this integration.
 Give it a few days after a new release; while I keep my dev platform on the cutting edge, I want my production system to remain stable 24/7.
 Remember, I originally wrote this for my own system.